3 Summary of material accounting policies

 The Company derecognises a financial asset (or, where applicable, a part of a financial asset) when:

 • The Company has transferred its right to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under an assignment arrangement and the Company has transferred substantially all the risks and rewards of the asset.
 Once the asset is derecognised, the Company does not have any continuing involvement in the same.
-A write-off of a financial asset constitutes a derecognition event.

-On derecognition of a financial asset in its entirety, the difference between the carrying amount (measured at the date of derecognition) and the consideration received (including any new asset obtained less any new liability assumed) is recognised in the Statement of Profit and Loss.
+The financial assets transferred through the assignment route are derecognised to the extent of transferred portion as the Company neither has any continuing involvement in the same nor does it retain any control.
+On derecognition of a financial asset, the difference between the carrying amount (measured at the date of derecognition) and the consideration received (including any new asset obtained less any new liability assumed) is recognised in profit or loss.

 Write-off